niuware/niuware.github.io/quick-docs.md

 > When debug mode is enabled, the trace of the Exception will not be displayed.

 In the case of the API classes, you will see only the last error/exception directly in the JSON rendered response.

+<a name="compatibility"></a>
+## 15. PHP < 7.0 compatibility

+The core of Niuware WebFramework is compatible with PHP 5.6+.
+In the other hand, the default versions for the dependencies Eloquent and Twig are set to use a minimum version of PHP 7.0.
+If you require to use a version lower than PHP 7.0 you can update the composer file for using illuminate/database < 5.5.0 and twig/twig < 2.0.0

+{% highlight text %}
+{
+    "require": {
+        "illuminate/database": "<5.5.0",
+        "twig/twig" : "<2.0.0",
+        "robmorgan/phinx" : "^0.8.0"
+    }
+}
+{% endhighlight %}